MDEGroup/CITRICplus/README.md

 <em>Result of the execution on different projects.</em>

-### Getting started with CITRIC+
+### Getting started with HIDDENTOOL+

-CITRIC+ is provided as a maven project, which can be run within ECLIPSE IDE.
+HIDDENTOOL+ is provided as a maven project, which can be run within ECLIPSE IDE.

   1. clone this repository and then point to the tool folder
   ``` git clone https://github.com/MDEGroup/CITRICplus && cd CITRICplus/tool```